Kitware/trame-tweakpane/README.rst

 License
 ------------------------

 trame-tweakpane is made available under the MIT License.
-For more details, see [LICENSE](./LICENSE).
-This license has been chosen to match the one used by [tweakpane](https://tweakpane.github.io/docs/) which that project expose to trame.
+For more details, see `LICENSE <https://raw.githubusercontent.com/Kitware/trame-tweakpane/master/LICENSE>`_.
+This license has been chosen to match the one used by `tweakpane <https://tweakpane.github.io/docs/>`_ which that project expose to trame.

 Installation